Senior Lecturers: J. Akins, H. Doolittle, J. Sevedge

 ELCT courses + Multilingual (MLC) sections: ELCT 110 and ELCT 120 classes are linked to MLC sections of the Gonzaga Core classes, COMM 100 and PHIL 101.
 These classes encourage the global engagement and intercultural competence of both domestic and international students.
-International students are placed into the ELC courses and the linked Multilingual (MLC) sections through freshman enrollment, Gonzaga Global, or their advisor upon approval by the Gonzaga Global Academic Coordinator.
+International students are placed into the ELC courses and the linked Multilingual (MLC) sections through freshman enrollment, Gonzaga Global, or their advisor upon approval by the ELC Chair.
 International students who are not required to take these courses may indicate interest through Gonzaga’s Freshman Survey or by working with their Academic Advisor.

 Specialized Programs: In addition to the academic ESL Program, the ELC offers short-term Specialized Programs for contracted groups of students, faculty and international visitors, including English as a Medium of Instruction, ESL Teacher Training, and Intensive English Language Programs.

 Academic Support and Testing: The ELC conducts English Placement testing for all incoming international students as well as testing and services for all multilingual students or departments at Gonzaga that require or desire focused academic English language and culture instruction or support.

 ELC and MA-TESL Program Affiliation: The ELC is affiliated with the following programs in the School of Education: Master of Arts degree in Teaching English as a Second Language (MA-TESL); Teaching English to Speakers of Other Languages (TESOL) Certificate; and ELL endorsement.
 This important affiliation between programs includes shared faculty, curricular and programmatic integration, and opportunities for diverse student groups to collaborate in creative ways.